Skip to main content

 TOGETHER Trial

-The TOGETHER trial was a placebo-controlled platform clinical trial that was conducted in Brazil.8 The study enrolled nonhospitalized individuals who had symptomatic SARS-CoV-2 infection for ≤7 days, no history of COVID-19 vaccination, and an increased risk of progressing to severe disease.
+The TOGETHER trial was a placebo-controlled platform clinical trial that was conducted in Brazil.8 The study enrolled nonhospitalized patients who had symptomatic SARS-CoV-2 infection for ≤7 days, no history of COVID-19 vaccination, and an increased risk of progressing to severe disease.
 Patients were randomized to receive extended-release metformin 750 mg (n = 215) or placebo (n = 203) twice daily for 10 days.

 The primary endpoint was a composite of retention in an emergency setting for >6 hours or hospitalization within 28 days of randomization.
 Secondary endpoints included viral clearance at Days 3 and 7, clinical improvement at Day 28, time to hospitalization or death, and the occurrence of adverse events.
 The study was stopped by the data and safety monitoring board for futility, as there was a low probability of demonstrating a difference between the study arms.
 Overall, there was no difference between the arms in the number of adverse events; however, the proportion of patients who experienced grade 3 events was higher in the metformin arm (9.8%) than in the placebo arm (4.4%).